 - Contract sent: 90% probability of closing

-Using these probabilities, it’s possible for you to extrapolate an opportunity stage sales forecast.
-You’ll simply want to take the potential value of the deal and multiply that by the win likelihood.
+Using these probabilities, you can extrapolate an opportunity stage sales forecast.
+You’ll simply want to take the deal’s potential value and multiply that by the win likelihood.

 Who should use it

 This is a great sales forecasting method if you have access to historical data, lots of leads in your pipeline, and you need a quick estimate.
-It’s important to understand that this isn’t the most accurate option, though, given that there are lots of random factors affecting those probabilities.
+It’s important to understand that this isn’t the most accurate option, though, given that many random factors are affecting those probabilities.

 Length of Sales Cycle Forecasting